 PolicyPak was designed by Microsoft MVP, Enterprise Mobility Jeremy Moskowitz – who “wrote the book” on Group Policy, runs GPanswers.com, and lives and breathes Group Policy and enterprise software deployments and desktop lockdown.

 When you’re ready to manage your enterprise applications, like Windows Live Messenger, PolicyPak is ready for you.

 Manage Windows Live Messenger Group Policy with Policy Pak video transcript

-Hi, this is Jeremy Moskowitz, former Group Policy MVP and Founder of PolicyPak Software.
+Hi, this is Jeremy Moskowitz, Microsoft MVP, Enterprise Mobility and Founder of PolicyPak Software.
 In this video, we’re going to learn how to manage Windows Live Messenger using Group Policy and PolicyPak.